gschjetne/json-mop/README.md

 ## Introduction

-JSON-MOP is a small library to cut down time spent moving data between CLOS and JSON objects.
+JSON-MOP is a small library aiming to cut down time spent moving data between CLOS and JSON objects.
+It depends on [YASON](https://github.com/hanshuebner/yason) and it should be possible to use it alongside straight calls to functions from YASON.

 ## Quick Start